The ride advice.

 Which Bike Is Right For You?

-In America, the bike market is polarized into extremes—extremely large cruisers, extremely fast sport bikes—but there's actually a happy middle ground of bikes that just sort of do everything well.
 By starting on one of the bikes listed here in place of something more ridiculous, you'll be able to gain riding experience on something suitable for learning while developing an informed position from which to decide what style of motorcycling is right for you.
 With a few miles under your belt, you'll be in a better position to make that decision in a way that's good for you rather than simply the product of misinformed mainstream media or bad advice from friends.